05124 Blog Main 700×394 Cyclingtrainingcamps.jpgwidth700height394ext

 Training camps have been a routine for pro cycling teams during the winter for many years.
 The purpose is to get a good base foundation and make training as controlled as possible.
 On the other hand, winter usually brings bad and rainy weather, which is another reason why pro teams choose nice sunny places with quiet roads.

-Spring Training Camps
+Benefits of Spring Training Camps

 Many think of training camps as a way to get away from winter weather.
 While true, the winter is not the only time a camp can be valuable.
 The spring is also a great time to increase your volume to build your base.
 Many athletes benefit from capping their long winter rides to two to three hours and focus more on building power and strength.
 Then, during the spring, when the weather is consistently warm, they can finally get out and ride those long miles.
 Using this structure allows you to have enough miles in your legs to execute a good training camp while keeping you from burning out.
 Additionally, many camps are based on specific events and the organizer must wait for predictably warm weather to hold the camp.

 To get the most from a training camp, you need company.
-Being in a larger group of riders while with a scheduled workout agenda creates a perfect environment for you to improve.
+Being in a larger group of riders with a scheduled workout agenda creates a perfect environment for you to improve.
 This is especially true during the later sessions of the camp when fatigue begins to build.
 Having other campers can also motivate you for the upcoming training period and racing season.

-Be smart this season and book your “dream training camp”, it will be worth it when racing season is in full effect.
+Be smart this season and book your dream training camp; it will be worth it when racing season is in full effect!
 Boost your base period fitness with a good training camp, you´ll enjoy new roads and keep on track to make all your scheduled workouts.

 Avatar1501789210 7